strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

 1. Navigate to the [Strapi Cloud](https://cloud.strapi.io) login page.

-2. You are prompted to **Log in with GitHub**.
+2. You are prompted to **Log in with GitHub** or **Log in with Google**.
+Choose your provider and log in.
 This initial login will create your Strapi Cloud account.
 Once logged in, you will be redirected to the Strapi Cloud *Projects* page where you can create your first Strapi Cloud project.

     <ThemedImage
     alt="Strapi Cloud login page"